GARBAGE / RECYCLING

 TOWN OF STOCKBRIDGE RECYCLING GUIDELINES

-YOUR RECYCLING HAS RECEIVED AN UPGRADE!
-With the new 96-gallon wheeled recycling cart, you can now mix all of your recyclables and no sorting is required.
+WITH THE 96-GALLON RECYCLING CART: You can now mix all of your recyclables and no sorting is required.
 Just toss all your recyclables loosely in your wheeled cart and roll it to the roadside on collection day.
-Be sure to place your garbage and recycling carts roadside, on opposite sides of the driveway, beginning at 7 a.m. and at least 3 feet between your cart and any other objects.
+Be sure to place your garbage and recycling carts roadside, on opposite sides of the driveway, beginning at 5:20 a.m. and at least 3 feet between your cart and any other objects.
 NO PLASTIC BAGS ALLOWED.

 ITEMS ACCEPTED FOR PICKUP INCLUDE: Metal and aluminum bottles/cans, all household plastic, bottles and containers, cardboard, newspaper, magazines and junk mail, glass bottles and jars.